 Skip to content

-The wellbeing project helps Indigenous Australian people who travel away from their community to undergo dialysis for chronic kidney disease, to maintain a connection to their country, culture, family and traditional healing practices.
+The Wellbeing Project helps Aboriginal and Torres Strait Islanders who travel away from their community to undergo dialysis for chronic kidney disease, to maintain a connection to their country, culture, family and traditional healing practices.

 Patients are able to embrace their culture and reduce the sense of dislocation through social enterprise projects such as making traditional bush balms and soaps, or providing a catering service that uses traditional ingredients.